Fanis987/GameDevEssentials-QuestSystem/README.md

 ## **Introduction**
 A collection of classes to create an in-game quest system.
 The package is compatible with **Godot 4.4 / .Net 8.0**
-**Suggested use**: Package latest version into a nuget package or simply copy-paste the classes to your project
+Note: Should also be fine for Unity and console games but has not been checked

+## **How to use**
+There are presently 2 options available:
+- Copy the contents of the QuestSystem folder to your project
+- Package QuestSystem project as a nuget and use locally

-**Main Structure of the System**
+## **Main Structure of the System**
-Key entities: Objective, StagePath, QuestStage, Quest
+**Key entities: Objective, StagePath, QuestStage, Quest**

 - A Quest is made from one or more stages.
 - Each stage is made up from one or more stage paths.
 - Each stage path indicates the next stage unlocked upon its completion. (aka branching)